dhruvm-04/StockPredictionLSTM/README.md

 ## How to Run

 1. Run the entire **`mlproject.ipynb`** notebook on a machine with **GPU access** (recommended for training).
-2. The final cell launches a **Gradio UI** for live, interactive forecasting.
+2. The final cell launches an inbuilt UI for custom stock predictions.